Edmund Lind (medical officer): Interbellum

 On 23 June 1920 at St Paul's Cathedral in Melbourne, Lind married Beulah Rotterdale McMinn.
 He practised medicine in Brighton and rejoined the Melbourne University Rifles, which he commanded from 1921 to 1926.
 In 1926 he became a staff officer on 4th Division Headquarters of the Australian Military Forces, and in 1929 was given command of the 29th and then the 29/22nd Battalions, and in 1934 the 4th Infantry Brigade.
 Promoted colonel in 1936 and brigadier in 1938, Lind led the Australian Military Contingent to King George VI's coronation in 1937.

 Second World War and later life

 Lind was appointed Commander of the Order of the British Empire and commander of the 23rd Brigade in July 1940 and deployed to the Northern Territory, where it was dispersed, with one battalion sent to Rabaul, another to Ambon and a third to Dutch Timor.
-Lind's protestations led him to lose favour with General Staff, and Lind, instead of commanding the Sparrow Force in Timor, was left to defend 28 miles of coastline near Darwin.
+Lind's protestations led him to lose favour with the General Staff, and Lind, instead of commanding the Sparrow Force in Timor, was left to defend 28 miles of coastline near Darwin.
 Concern at the 1942 air raids and a general replacement of officers led Lind to be removed from command in March and retired in July.

 In 1943 Lind was appointed inaugural chairman of the Services and Citizens' Party and ran unsuccessfully for Henty in the 1943 federal election.
 He died of a heart attack in 1944 at South Yarra and was buried in Box Hill.